arunav-bhattacharya/learning-kotlin/README.md

 ### 9.a.
 Higher Order Functions

-- A higher order function is a function that can takes a function as an argument, or return a function.
+- A higher order function is a function that takes a function as an argument, or return a function.
 - In Kotlin, method references are denoted as `::` and lambda expressions are expressed with "->", similar to Java.
 - We can pass a method reference or a lambda expression to a function that accepts a function as an argument.